Nitrokey/nitrokey-documentation/nitrokey3/troubleshooting.rst

 Update Via update.nitrokey.com Does Not Work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Currently the web updater doesn't support the Nitrokey 3.
-However you can get the latest firmware updates via our `pynitro tool <https://github.com/Nitrokey/pynitrokey#installation>`__.
+However you can get the latest firmware using these `instructions <firmware-update.html>`_.

 .. _nfc.fail: https://nfc.fail/